Techgrounds-Cloud-9/cloud-9-karimtouzani24/02_NTW/05_IP addressing.md

 ### Overcome challenges
 The easiest way to find your public IP address is by asking a website, since that website sees your public IP address and can tell it to you.
 I userd the site ip4.me.
 It’s quick, ad-free, and will show your IPv4 address.
 You can Also acces the routers administration page.
+ALso on your mobile you can seach a website for your public IP.
+The laptop and mobile will show the same public IP address, with NAT all these devices (with private IP address) will acces the internet.